 The center has four diagnostic sound suites, two hearing aid fitting rooms, a vestibular diagnostics center, computer lab, and lecture and conference rooms.
-Also located at the IWB is the Speech & Language Center, Center for Adults with Autism, Wellness Center, and may other interdisciplinary centers.
+There are many interdisciplinary centers housed at the IWB, including the Speech & Language Center, Hussman Center for Adults with Autism, and the Occupational Therapy Center.

 In the middle of the second year, Au.D. students proceed to off-campus clinical rotations.
 These rotations increase in length, beginning with a 2-3 day per week placement and increasing to a 5 day per week externship in the fourth year.

 Off-campus rotations are available in dozens of clinical centers in the Baltimore-Washington area.
 The final year (48-week) externship may be completed in Maryland or in many other states across the country (states must be approved prior to externship).
 The externship is the culminating experience that ensures Au.D. graduates are able to enter the field as competent professionals.